gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/ui-beta.md

 Current functionality is inherited from the OmniBridge UI for ERC20s and includes:

-1. **Network Switcher.** There is current support for 2 bridges, Rinkeby<->xDai and Mainnet<->xDai.
+1. **Network Switcher.** There is current support for 2 bridges, Rinkeby<->Gnosis Chain and Ethereum Mainnet<->Gnosis Chain.
 Switching to the appropriate network in MetaMask will also influence the display.
 2. **History Tab**.
 Shows previous transactions and any available claims.
 3. **Advanced.** Use to set an alternate receiving address on the destination chain (send to another address)
 4. **ERC-721 & ERC-1155 Support**.
 Scroll down to see any ERC-1155 Tokens owned by the connected address.
 You can transfer multiple ERC-1155s with a single bridge tx.